-Primordial Mini (8 Notes) - 8" - Smallest instrument we offer, very transportable, high and warm scales (2 scale choices).
+Primordial Mini (8 Notes) - 8" x 5" - Smallest instrument we offer, very transportable, high and warm scales (2 scale choices).

-Primordial Standard (8 Notes) - 12" - Most cost-effective model, available in select scales.
+Primordial Standard (8 Notes) - 12" x 6" - Most cost-effective model, available in select scales.

-Ascension Series (10 Notes) - 12" - Flower and Feather etchings, pointed tongues.
+Ascension Series / Mandala Series (10 Notes) - 12" x 6" - Flower and Feather etchings or mandala etching with pointed tongues.

-Helios Mini (10 Notes with tuned overtones) - 12" - Pointed tongues, with a starburst pattern etched in the center.
+Helios Mini (10 Notes with tuned overtones) - 12" - Pointed tongues, with a starburst pattern etched in the centre.